Q: What is the purpose of the audit?

 A: Verifiable documentation can include certificates of attendance, program materials, or other information provided by the program sponsor that verify program date, length, and subject matter (agenda, program outline, handouts, meeting summary, or meeting transcript).
 Refer to page 7 of the CBDM Guide To Maintaining Your CDM, CFPP Credential for more details.

-Q: What happens if the CEs I provided are not accepted?
+Q: What happens if the CE hours I reported are not accepted?

-A: Credential holders will be given up to 90 days (November 30) to make up the CE hours that are deemed unacceptable.
+A: Credential holders in audit who are eligible for and are granted an extension will be given up to 90 days (November 30) to make up the CE hours that are deemed unacceptable.
+These hours must be reported and required documentation uploaded via the My Certification page by November 30.
+If audit requirements are not met by November 30, your certification will be terminated

 Q: What happens if I lose my credential?